wearsshoes/meadow/selfveillance.knowledge.md

         },
         {
             "type": "text",
-            "text": "Describe what the user is doing starting with an active verb, taking into account the full image context.
-Active window: [window_name]"
+            "text": "In one sentence, describe the main research activity the user is performing, starting with an active verb (e.g. 'Reading').
+Consider the full image context and previous actions to maintain research continuity.
+Active window: [window_name].
+Previous action: [prev_description]"
         }
     ]
 }]